 Following are some major exams required to study in the UK:

-Aptitude Tests: There are various aptitude tests conducted for admission in the UK.
-The type of aptitude test varies according to your choice of the degree program.
-These tests generally have three sections; first is aptitude, the second is subject knowledge and third is writing skills.
+- Aptitude Tests: There are various aptitude tests conducted for admission in the UK.
+The type of aptitude test varies according to your choice of degree program.
+These tests generally have three sections; the first is aptitude, the second is subject knowledge and the third is writing skills.
 The following are some aptitude tests

 - BMAT: Biomedical Aptitude Test for admission in degree programs in medicine, veterinary, or biomedical.
 However, the exam is going to be discontinued w.e.f.
 2024.

 - UKCAT: UK Clinical Aptitude Test for applying to a consortium of major medical and dental colleges.